 E5D Error Code

-What It Means: FCV unknown message; the motor control module receiving a signal from the main PCB was interrupted.
+What It Means: Communication error between the motor control module and the main PCB.

-How to Fix It: Inspect the wiring harness and fix any issues.
-If that doesn’t work, replace the main control board.
+How to Fix It: Inspect the wiring harness connecting the two boards.
+If the wires are intact, replace the main control board.

 E5H Error Code

-What It Means: Voltage error detected; the voltage on the motor control board is below 175 volts.
+What It Means: Low voltage detected on the motor control board (below 175 volts).

-How to Fix It: Inspect the wiring to the motor inverter PCB.
-Fix any issues.
-If that doesn’t work, replace the motor PCB and the main PCB.
+How to Fix It: Check the wiring to the motor inverter PCB.
+If the wiring is good, replace the motor PCB and the main PCB.

 E60 Error Code

-What It Means: The water isn’t heating properly.
+What It Means: The machine is not heating the water properly.

 Helpful Advice